-If one player completely destroys all of an opponent's ships, then they will count as scoring 400 points from the enemy fleet (plus any extra points from objectives), even if the enemy fleet was less than 400 points.
+If one player completely destroys all of an opponent's non-flotilla ships, then they will count as scoring 400 points from the enemy fleet (plus any extra points from objectives), even if the enemy fleet was less than 400 points.
 Remember that once you subtract the loser points from the winner points that the margin of victory cannot exceed 400 points.

 Provisions and differing ways to handle different end game conditions